bschantz/moodle_block_mynotes/README.md

-Mynotes Block
+JbcNotes Block
 --------------
-A simpler mynotes system that integrates as moodle block to save user's notes from different areas such as site, course, modules, etc.
+A simpler jbcnotes system that integrates as moodle block to save user's notes from different areas such as site, course, modules, etc.

 This is a free plugin for Moodle that help to preserve uesr's notes.